Blueprints for Recovery Philosophy

 WHAT FRIENDS & FAMILY SAY

-Reviews from loved ones surveyed by Rehabs.com to date were also very positive.
-When asked, on a scale from one to five, if they would recommend treatment at Blueprints For Recovery, six of the seven Rehabs.com reviewers to date gave the facility perfect five-star ratings.
+The seven reviews from loved ones surveyed by Rehabs.com to date were also very positive.
+When asked, on a scale from one to five, whether they would recommend treatment at Blueprints For Recovery, six of the seven loved ones polled by Rehabs.com to date gave the facility perfect five-star ratings.

-In categories across the board the facility received near perfect marks from family and friends, including connectivity, family participation, and affordability.
-Staff again was a highlight, averaging a 4.85 out of five stars and many loved ones left positive comments, which can best be summed up by T.S., who wrote: “The staff exude genuine care & have a tremendous amount of experience.”
+family and friends of former clients provided four- and five-star ratings In many categories including connectivity, family participation, and affordability.
+The staff's level of training and experience was a highlight, averaging 4.85 out of five stars and many loved ones left positive comments, which can best be summed up by T.S., who wrote: “The staff exude genuine care & have a tremendous amount of experience.”